An engraved knife not only gives it a unique touch but also makes it a meaningful gift or a distinctive tool for your kitchen or workshop.

 - Requires expensive, specialized equipment

-- Engraving tools (e.g. hand rotary tool with engraving attachments or traditional hand engraving tools)
+- Engraving tools (e.g., hand rotary tool with engraving bits or traditional hand gravers)

-- A vise or clamp to hold the knife securely.
+- Vise or clamp to securely hold the knife

-- Pencil or marker to sketch the design onto the blade.
+- Pencil or marker to outline the design on the blade

-Use your hand-held rotary tool or engraving bit to carefully trace the design onto the blade.
-Work slowly and smoothly, applying even pressure to create clean grooves.
+Use your hand rotary tool or gravers to carefully trace over the design on the blade.
+Work slowly and steadily, applying even pressure to create clean grooves.
 A magnifying glass can be helpful for detailed or small designs.
 Take breaks as needed to maintain control and avoid fatigue.

 After completing the engraving, wipe the blade with a cloth and a little alcohol to remove metal dust.
-Check your work and make any necessary touch-ups with the engraving tool.
+Inspect your work and make any necessary touch-ups with the engraving tool.

 - Highly customizable with full creative control over the design

-- Time-consuming and requires patience and steady hands
+- Time-consuming and requires patience as well as steady hands

 - Not ideal for very complex or precise designs